-There are several signs that you can use to keep an eye on the state of your water heater.
+There are several signs that you can use to keep an eye on the condition of your water heater.
 You’ll want to be alert for them to keep your equipment in the best shape.

 Here are five likely signs it may be time to replace your water heater in Longmont.

 Similar to the other essential appliances inside your house, your water heater has a defined lifetime.
 When it reaches the end, it will operate much less efficiently and might be more expensive to service than replacing it.

 The usual water heater life span is approximately six to eight years.
 You won’t want your water heater to be working for more than 10 years, as this can lead to expensive damage in your residence if it fails.

 There’s always a potential for your water heater to have troubles prior to this time, so be attentive to anything that seems strange.

 Rust is commonly a sign your water heater needs to be examined.
 Rust is corrosive and could swiftly expand to other parts.
 This can cause a leak or other issues.
 If you notice a bit on the tank or pipes, call a licensed professional.

 If your water heater is having difficulty heating water, that’s an obvious sign an upgrade is necessary.
 Your heater may not be able to deliver any hot water because of buildup.
 The tank volume could also be too small for the volume of water your family requires.

 This is particularly true for larger residences.
 The faster you use up hot water, the more important it is to think over getting a new model.